-The County will buy 16 new patrol vehicles, and eleven other vehicles, for the Sheriff's Office.
+The County will buy 20 new patrol vehicles, and seven other vehicles for the Sheriff's Office.
 All of these vehicles are replacement vehicles and will not increase their fleet.
-In Road and Bridge, we will replace eleven three-quarter ton trucks.
-The Drainage District will buy five replacement trucks, an excavator, and three cab tractors.
-Emergency Medical Services will replace two ambulance cab and chassis and one ambulance module.
-Elsewhere, we will replace eight vehicles of various types.
+In Road and Bridge, we will replace ten three-quarter ton trucks, and asphalt trailer, and a pipe washer.
+The Drainage District will buy one replacement truck, a bulldozer, a haul truck and three cab tractors.
+Emergency Medical Services will replace three ambulance cab and chassis, one ambulance module, and five Tahoes.
+We will replace 13 vehicles in the four Constables' Offices.
+Elsewhere, we will replace 15 vehicles of various types for a grand total of 74 replacement vehicles in FY2014.
+The number of replacement vehicles has increased substantially this year because of the decreases in budget over the past several years necessitating a decrease in replacement vehicles.

-Last year Commissioner's Court adopted a Fleet Management system in an effort to properly keep track of county vehicles.
+Two years ago Commissioner's Court adopted a Fleet Management system in an effort to properly keep track of county vehicles.
 The Budget Office created a document which shows the number of vehicles assigned to each department and office.
 Any variances to the document must be first approved by Commissioners Court regardless of funding source.
 As changes occur throughout the year and the budget process, the Fleet Management Report will be updated.
-This year, the Commissioners Court created a Fleet Management department.
+Last year, the Commissioners Court created a Fleet Management department.
 All vehicles will be purchased from a centralized location to maximize buying potential by standardizing vehicles and equipment.
+The Fleet Management operations experienced a few growing pangs the first year, but is quickly becoming an operation to help Fort Bend County efficiently manage our fleet.